 There was never a day in L’Azalée that we were hungry; besides, every meal was just so filling and packed with varied dishes!
-Naturally, there are Vietnamese fare such as gỏi cuốn (spring rolls), pho (rice) noodles, canh (soups), bánh mì (Vietnamese-style sandwich), and more that are accompanied by other Western dishes, fruits, and desserts.
+Naturally, there are Vietnamese fares such as gỏi cuốn (spring rolls), pho (rice) noodles, canh (soups), bánh mì (Vietnamese-style sandwich), and more that are accompanied by other Western dishes, fruits, and desserts.

 When it comes to drinks they have an array of wines, champagne, spirits, fruit juices, and coffee that you can choose from.
-Speaking of coffee, Vietnamese coffee is lauded as one of the best in the world — unfortunately, I’m not a coffee-drinker so I can’t say much about that… however!
+Speaking of coffee, Vietnamese coffee is lauded as one of the best in the world — unfortunately, I’m not a coffee drinker so I can’t say much about that… however!
 My companions for this trip were, and they always kept singing praises about the cup of jo that they get served with.

 The only improvement that I’d like to see is that I hope they offer snacks or a la carte desserts too on board.
 But then again, with how full the meals were, you’ll most likely not have any cravings!

-» Halong Bay as a Whole
+» Halong Bay as a Destination

 Halong Bay was exactly how we expected it to be — and more!